haydenwoodhead/burner.kiwi/README.md

 ## Deleting Old Routes

-If you do decide to deploy this yourself not using the cloudformation template you will need to setup some form of cron to tell burner.kiwi to delete old mailgun routes.

-If you are deployed on lambda: if you used the cloudformation template you're sweet.
-Otherwise setup a cloudformation event to call the lambda func every 6 hours or so.
+Burner.kiwi creates a new mailgun route for every inbox and email address.
+This allows us to delete these routes once the inbox expires and prevents the server being unnecessarily burdened by webhooks for inboxes that don't exist anymore.

+Old routes are deleted in the background every time the binary is started.
+In a lambda context this means every time we have a cold start.
+The cloudformation template sets up a cloudwatch event to call the handler every 6 hours.
+However, because of the fact burner.kiwi is designed to be platform agnostic we cant differentiate between these cloudwatch events and normal http requests.
+This means if the cloudwatch event hits a frozen container rather than causing a new container to be spawned we wont trigger the deletion of old routes.
+Hopefully a normal http request or cloudwatch event will cause a new container to be spawned often enough that old routes are cleared out.

-If you are deployed on a normal machine: setup a cron to run the binary every 6 hours or so like so `burnerkiwi -delete-old-routes`.
+If you are deployed on a normal machine you can explicitly cause deletion of old routes without starting the http server.
+You can setup a cron to run the binary every 6 hours like so `burnerkiwi -delete-old-routes`.
 You will need to ensure the binary can still access the environment variables.

-These will both trigger the removal of old routes from mailgun.

 ## Contributing